jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) by any means knowingly falsifies any record or information stored in any Customs computerised entry processing system; or
   (b) knowingly damages or impairs any Customs computerised entry processing system; or (c) knowingly damages or impairs any duplicate tape or disc or other medium on which any information obtained from a Customs computerised entry processing system is held or stored otherwise than with the permission of the chief executive.
-(2) Every person who commits an offence against this section is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $25,000.
+(2) Every person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $25,000.

 ### 184 Offences in relation to security of, or unauthorised use of, unique user identifiers
 (1) A registered user of a Customs computerised entry processing system who fails to comply with or acts in contravention of any condition imposed by the chief executive relating to the security of that registered user's unique user identifier commits an offence.